jananyi/ReactN8Class/README.md

 Functional components - It is return as a function and can be imported in the required file or main file by exporting it.
 Class components - It is return as a class and can be imported in the required file or main file by exporting it.

+JSX:
+Javascript XML
+It is a integrated HTML content used along with Javascript